-The 2013 issue of ENGenious has won a silver award from the Council for Advancement and Support of Education (CASE) District VII in the Awards of Excellence category of Annual Magazines.
+The 2015 issue of ENGenious has won a gold award from the Council for Advancement and Support of Education (CASE) District VII in the Awards of Excellence category of Annual Magazines.
 The award is given by the CASE District VII Board of Directors and the Awards of Excellence Committee to "superior magazines published once a year."
 First published in 2001, ENGenious is a publication for alumni and friends of the Caltech Division of Engineering and Applied Science (EAS).
 The goal of the publication is to highlight the contributions of the EAS faculty, students, and alumni in research, education, and industry.
 [ENGenious]

 Dr. Jakob J. van Zyl (PhD ’86 EE), Caltech Senior Faculty Associate in Electrical Engineering and Aerospace, as well as the Associate Director of Project Formulation and Strategy at JPL, will receive an honorary Doctor of Engineering (DIng) degree from Stellenbosch University in South Africa.
 Dr. van Zyl was born in Outjo, Namibia and received his first degree in electrical engineering from the University of Stellenbosch .
 He then came to Caltech where he obtained his Masters and PhD in electrical engineering.

 The Caltech Robotics Team placed fourth in the 18th Annual International RoboSub Competition.
 The Competition is designed to introduce students to high-tech STEM fields such as maritime robotics.
 This year's team from Caltech was led by mechanical engineering recent graduate Justin Koch who was advised by Professor Joel Burdick.
 [Caltech story]